egorf/reach-docs-common/docs/reachview-status.md

-#### Viewing results

-**Status** tab is the place to monitor current state of the positioning solution.
-First thing you see is a chart showing rover's satellite levels.
-Good reception of the satellite signal is essential for RTK technology to be able to produce a good positioning solution.
-This chart is intended to help with antenna placement.
-If you are in mode that involves base corrections and the input is setup correctly, you will see base satellite levels as well.
-The grid above the chart shows current state as the current positioning mode, solution status and coordinates in llh format.

-The solution status value (simply labeled **status** in the grid) is the key value you can see here.
-After you have started the rover, you will be able to get the following solution statuses (probably in this order):

-* **"-"**.
-This means there is not information for the software to process.
-Either not enough time has passed or the antenna is poorly placed
-* **single**.
-This is usually the state that follows **"-"** in RTK mode. **Single** means that rover has found a solution relying on its own receiver and base corrections are not taken into consideration yet.
-If rover is started in single mode, this will also be the result
-* **float**.
-The base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved
-* **fixed**.
-Positioning is relative to the base and the integer ambiguity is properly resolved.
-This is as good as it gets, **fix** solution status indicates high level of positioning precision

-#### Reading LED status

-During configuration and non-RTK solution status, Reach will show debug information with the LED in the following form:

-* <font color="white" style="background-color:black">White sync light, indicating message start</font>
-* Network mode
-    * <font color="blue">Wi-Fi Client</font>
-    * <font color="green">Wi-Fi Master</font>
-* RTK mode
-    * <font color="blue">Rover</font>
-    * <font color="magenta">Base</font>
-* Are we started?
-    * <font color="green">Yes</font>
-    * <font color="red">No</font>
-* Solution status (N/A to base)
-    * <font color="red">"-"</font>
-    * <font color="cyan">single</font>

-After getting either float or fixed status, Reach LED will only show it with:

-* Float with <font color="green">green</font>/<font color="yellow" style="background-color:grey">yellow</font> blinks
-* Fix with <font color="green">green</font> blinks
+This is the main dashboard with all information about position and satellite reception.

+### Satellite SNR chart

+RTK positioning requires excellent reception of signals from GNSS satellites.
+SNR (Signal to Noise Ratio) is the primary indicator of how good the reception is.
+The graph lists all satellites that fit in your screen size and corresponding SNR.
+Data is updated in real-time.

+Legend:
+R - Glonass satellite
+G - GPS satellite
+S - SBAS satellite
+E - Galileo satellite
+J - QZSS satellite
+B - Beidou satellite

+When SNR of a satellite is over 45, it will be marked green.
+Grey bars indicate SNR of the base station.
+You should aim to achieve as many satellites signals in “green zone” as possible.
+That will make your measurements precise and ambiguity resolution (Fix) fast.
+On the top of the SNR chart you can see indicators of numbers of satellites visible to rover and base receivers.

+### RTK parameters
+**Age of differential**
+In case of steady correction steam age of differential will indicate link latency.
+Calculated by subtracting time when the correction message has been generated from the current receiver time.
+It is an invaluable tool to debug connectivity issues.

+**AR validation ratio**
+This is result of ratio test performed on the potential “Fix” solution, it shows how many times is the best solution better than the next one.
+If this number is more than 3 Reach will consider RTK solution Fixed.

+**Baseline**
+Baseline is the distance from rover to the base.
+It should be kept within 10km, if it is increased further you might experience slower fix time and lower accuracy.
+Accuracy is decreased by 1mm each km of baseline.

+### Map
+Integrated map is used to show your current position.
+Map layer is provided by OpenStreetMap.
+Available map features:

++ Last point: zooms the map to the last point.
++ Clear map: deleted all current points on the map.
++ Hide background: removes OSM layer.
++ Follow: keeps focus on the last point.
++ Select number of points to show 100, 1000,10000.

+Point colors meaning:

++ Green - RTK Fix.
++ Yellow - RTK Float.
++ Red - Single.

+**Position**
+WGS84 Latitude and Longitude as well as ellipsoidal height are displayed on the status tab.
+Position display format can be changed to XYZ ECEF.

+**Solution status**
+"-" means there is no information for the software to process.
+Either not enough time has passed or the antenna is not placed correctly.
+Single means that rover has found a solution relying on it's own receiver and base corrections are not applied.
+Configuring positioning mode to Single will also result in this status.
+Precision in standalone mode is on meters-level.
+Float means that base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved.
+Precision in float mode is submeter-level.
+Fix means that positioning is relative to the base and the integer ambiguity is resolved.
+Precision in standalone mode is centimeter-level.